-I will share with you the message of St. Peter, the Apostle, of August 21, 2012.
-The message is contained in the book “2012 La scelta decisiva dell’umanità”, that Tomislav Vlašić and I have written and published with “Luci dell’Esodo”.
+I will share with you the message of St. Peter the Apostle of 21 August 2012.
+The message is taken from the book “2012 La scelta decisiva dell’umanità” [2012 The decisive choice of humanity] Tomislav Vlašić and I have written and published with “Luci dell’Esodo”.

-We have decided to publish this message on the website to allow those who have not read the book to know the content of this message that we consider to be of great importance.
-In fact, the words of St. Peter finally respond to a question that I have been asked very often, “Why has the Church never spoken about life on other planets?”
-I believe that you will understand many things from this message and reflect on them in the freedom of your conscience.
+We have decided to publish this message on the website to allow those who have not read the book to know the content of this message, of which we think that it is of great importance.
+In fact, the words of St. Peter finally answer a question that I have been asked many times: “Why has the Church never spoken about life on other planets?”
+I believe that this message will help you understand many things and induce you to reflect on them in the freedom of your conscience.

 I greet and bless you in Christ.
 God may give you peace.